dnagir/knockout-rails/README.md

 This gem hasn't been developed since year or some so instead of filing issues I've extended it with what I thought was missing.
 This version is not fully compatible with original 1.0.1 (validations are rewritten and there were some small changes in model).
 I've bumped it to 2.0.0, altought i would say it's kind of 'development' version and 0.2.0 would be more appriopriate, especially that I'm not a Coffeescript and JS guru.
 I've done development in master branch, but if I further work on this I will stick to http://nvie.com/posts/a-successful-git-branching-model/.

-Ok, the changes goes below (my commits are also quite self-describing)
+Ok, the changes go below (my commits are also quite self-describing)

 ## Server-side errors handling